 Roses have a bad rap when it comes to pests and diseases—causing ecologically minded gardeners to avoid growing these seemingly needy, unsustainable garden beauties.
 But this need not be so.
-With the dawn of more resilient rose varieties and better rose-care products, it is easier than ever to successfully grow roses organically.
+With the dawn of more resilient rose varieties and better rose-care products, it is easier than ever to successfully grow roses naturally.

 Choose Resistant Roses

 Newer roses are bred to withstand all the most common rose problems in addition to having good fragrance and old-fashioned appeal.
 Sometimes older varieties are also surprisingly tough and resistant.
-Here are my top selections for resistance, habit, and good looks:
+Here are top selections for resistance, habit, and good looks:

 - A new introduction for 2015, Take it Easy™ is a beautiful floribunda rose that bears many clusters of velvety dark red flowers throughout the season.
 Hybridized by Christian Bédard, Research Director at Weeks Roses, this tough rose is described as having a “naturally self-maintained habit.”
 Its shiny dark green leaves are said to remain attractive and unhindered by foliar disease.